100 of the best educational toys: KS1

 High-quality, sturdy and engaging wooden marble run set, perfect for beginner builders.
 The starter set will allow you to test whether they enjoy coming up with their own combinations and patterns to carry a marble from one place to another, and other sets and accessories (inclusing a music-making one!) are available to expand their run if it proves successful.
 Marble runs help your child understand 3D concepts and strengthen fine motor skills.

 Children are surprisingly keen on measuring things, and this set turns learning a very useful skill into a game.
-The set includes a simple tape measure, a double-sided non-standard ruler, 12 double-sided measurement cards and lots of measurement activity ideas.
+It can be configured as one of five different measurement tools: a vertical measure, callipers, a trundle wheel, a spirit level and a measuring stick (and there's a handy bag to store all the pieces in).
 Suitable for ages 4+.

 Make books come to life for your child and improve their reading and vocabulary skills with the Tag reading system.
 The magic pen reads stories out loud and interacts with different elements of the book.
 As children touch the reader to the pages of the specially printed Tag storybooks, children can hear their favourite characters speak, listen to pictures sing and hear the words on the page spoken aloud.
 There are a selection of books available that work with the Tag magic pen, featuring familiar characters.